Finland’s Relations and Development Cooperation in Kenya

 In future, Finland, together with other donors, will work to promote Kenya’s efforts to achieve the UN Sustainable Development Goals (SDGs) and the country's own national development goals.

-The outcomes of Finland’s comprehensive activities in Kenya are described in the Country Strategy and the Country Programme.
-The latter focuses on development cooperation.
-The Country Strategy covers the years 2021–2024.
-Its main outcomes are to support Kenya’s stability; to contribute to the empowerment of women and youth; to accelerate sustainable and inclusive economic growth; and to help to mitigate and adapt to climate change.
+The objectives of Finland’s comprehensive activities in Kenya are described in the Country Strategy and the Country Programme for Development Cooperation.
+The main objectives for the Country Strategy for 2021–2024 were to support stability in Kenya, to improve the position of women and young people, to boost sustainable and inclusive economic growth and to mitigate and adapt to climate change.
+Finland has not launched a new country programme for development cooperation for Kenya after the 2021–2024 programme.

 Finland’s Country Strategy for Kenya 2021–2024 (PDF, 302 KB)